GenerativeAIandHCI/GenerativeAIandHCI.github.io/reviewing.md

 - Whether the submission has any major flaws or misunderstandings indicating that it not ready for discussion at a workshop.

 Reviews that address these questions clearly and succinctly will be most useful in making acceptance decisions within the very short timeframes for CHI workshop reviewing.

+## Meta-Review Instructions

+Meta-reviews are not guaranteed for all papers.
+Where a meta-review is included it will:

+- summarise the reviews
+- add any further information that is necessary for making an acceptance decision
+- provide reasoning for an acceptance decision both in terms of the reviews and extra information provided by the meta-reviewer

 ## New to reviewing?